Campus Improvement Plan

 Demographics Strengths

-Students and teachers have the opportunity to learn about different cultures and nationalities.
+- Students and teachers have the opportunity to learn about different cultures and nationalities.

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: Thornwood's Chronic Absenteeism has slightly decreased from 34.6% in 20-21 to 22.8% in 21-22.
-Root Cause: Parents may not feel the urgency and importance of making sure their student attends school everyday, except when ill.
-Through educating parents of the importance of attendance and making sure as educators we are holding parents accountable- by making phone calls to check on students.
+Root Cause: Parents do not feel the urgency and importance of making sure their students are on time and attend school daily.
+As educators we are holding parents accountable by making phone calls to check on students.
 Through TWE's attendance incentives we hope to see a continued decrease.

 Student Achievement